-One key thing that appears lacking to most on a first meeting is an understanding of the importance of an action plan, and not necessarily for the reasons you might expect.
+One key thing that appears lacking to most on a first meeting is understanding the importance of an action plan.
+And not necessarily for the reasons you might expect.
 Yes, a plan, detailing actions to take to commercialise the product might seem logical as a means of structuring your own thoughts and time.

-Building an action plan IS an achievable thing
+Building an action plan IS achievable

-- and structured (have I covered all bases, do I really know what I am trying to sell and to which customer, and why would they buy from me?).
+- and structured (have I covered all bases, do I really know what I am trying to sell and to which custome.
+Why would they buy from me?).